 6.F.
 Decompositions of compactions.
-It is an interesting question whether a converse to Proposition 6.17.
-Here is a precise formulation of this question: Given a locally compact group H and a compaction α of H, do we always have $H = KU{\alpha}$, where K is the limit group of the compaction and U{α} the contraction group of α ?
+We can wonder whether a converse to Proposition 6.17 holds.
+Here is a precise formulation of this question: Given a locally compact group H and a compaction α of H, do we always have $H = KU{\alpha}$, where K is the limit group of the compaction and U{α} the contraction subgroup of α ?
 By Baumgartner-Willis [BW04, Cor.
-3.17] (see [Jaw09] for the general case of possibly non-metrizable groups), this is true when H is totally disconnected and this easily extends (in view of Propositions 6.6 and 6.9) to the case when H° has no nontrivial normal compact subgroup.
+3.17] (see [Jaw09] for the general case of possibly non-metrizable groups), this is true when H is totally disconnected and this easily extends (in view of Propositions 6.6 and 6.9) to the case when H° has no nontrivial compact normal subgroup.
 A positive answer would simplify the statement in Theorem 8.1(iv) below, avoiding the need to mod out by a compact normal subgroup.